[This article was last updated on November 16, 2017]

 Part of Trek's line of Émonda lightweight race bikes, the SL5 demonstrates one of two approaches to speccing up a bike in this range.
 Trek takes the second-lightest of its Émonda frames and equips it with Shimano's midrange 105 group for a bike that doesn't cost the earth but has plenty of upgrade potential.

-There are some superb women's bikes in this category, of which Specialized's Ruby Elite Disc is a great example.
-It has the same shock-damping steerer and seatpost as Specialized's Roubaix (the men's equivalent) and the same spec as the Roubaix at the same price.
+There are some superb women's bikes in this category, of which Specialized's Ruby is a great example.
+It has the same shock-damping steerer as Specialized's Roubaix (the men's equivalent) and the same spec as the Roubaix at the same price.

 The Merida Ride 5000 is a quick road bike that offers plenty of comfort, splitting the difference between a standard race bike and an endurance bike.
 Jump aboard the Ride 5000 and within yards you can feel a bit more give than you get from most road bikes.
 There's just a touch more movement at the saddle to cancel out all the little bumps and hollows in the road surface, and the big hits when you ride over a drain cover or pothole aren't quite as big any more.

-Rose claims an impressive 7.8kg for the CDX-2000 and given that its stablemate the Xeon CDX-4400 comes in at 7.5kg (16.6lb), we believe it.
+Rose claims an impressive 7.9kg for the Team GF 4 Disc 105 and given that its predecessor the Xeon CDX-4400 comes in at 7.5kg (16.6lb), we believe it.
 The ride is quick, easy to live with and delivers a lot of fun miles.
-Yes, it's slightly over the budget, but keep an eye on the pound/Euro exchange rate and you might bable to pick it up cheaper.
 It's a cracker of a machine ready to be ridden flat out or cruising the lanes.

 [This article was last updated on August 3, 2017]